PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis: Experiment Setup

 \subsection{Cloud Incident Evaluation Scenarios}

-We developed the \textit{Code-Cloud-RCA Benchmark} comprising 30 cloud incidents using~\cite{opentelemetry_demo}, same cloud application used successfully in~\cite{chen2025aiopslab}, supported by a standard monitoring stack~\cite{jaeger_2025,prometheus_2025,clickhouse_2025,opentelemetry_overview,datadog_2025}.
+We developed the \textit{Code-Cloud-RCA Benchmark} comprising 30 cloud incidents using~\cite{opentelemetry_demo}, the same cloud application used in~\cite{chen2025aiopslab}, supported by a standard monitoring stack~\cite{jaeger_2025,prometheus_2025,clickhouse_2025,opentelemetry_overview,datadog_2025}.
 These scenarios are distilled from root-cause types commonly reported in production studies~\cite{cbs_database,k8saf,hotos_19,gunawi2014cloudbug,ghosh_2022_socc,yan2025empirical} and real-world incidents~\cite{k8saf,marcomutiny2024}.
 Table~\ref{tab:incident-typologies} enumerates the scenario templates, fault mechanisms, expected symptoms, and reference to real-world incidents; the rightmost column (\#) records the number of scenarios per template.
 As with any benchmark, comprehensive coverage cannot be guaranteed, and by providing this benchmark, we invite the broader community to contribute to and expand its scope.
-Scenarios driven by the same template vary in timing (startup vs. serving), observability (stack traces vs. error logs vs. error codes), failure modes (stalls vs. rapid retries), or configurations, and are annotated with ground-truth root-cause microservice and reasoning.
-We will submit these artifacts for evaluation and open-source the benchmark.
+Scenarios driven by the same template vary in timing (startup vs. serving), observability (stack traces vs. error logs vs. error codes), failure modes (stalls vs. rapid retries), or configurations, and are annotated with ground-truth root-cause microservices and reasoning.